 This might be borderline broken against lane-pushing objectives, if the enemy team isn't pushing with them for whatever reason....but that's a pretty big if and is unlikely to come up this late in the game.
 On the Garden Terror map though, the Garden Terror very often places a plant within an easily defensible position for you (between the gate and the keep), and lets you attack it for free.
 That's likely to change as people get used to the changes to Garden Terror, but for now that makes it great for countering it.

 Twin Spheres: Hell yeah!
 So many options.
 Not to mention, the trait is one of the few things that Kael'thas has which actually has talents at nearly every talent tier.
 Blizz seemed to go out of their way to make sure other talents that affected the same ability could not be chosen in the same build.
 I've got a trolly build that takes this and Fel Infusion at level 1.
 It's not as viable (for reasons already mentioned), and takes too long to ramp up but it looks cool.
+Synergies: Only the obvious ones.
+There are indirect synergies though which could technically be every single talent, but....that's getting a bit excessive for this little excerpt.
+Team Fight: Dude.
+Screw off.
+There are so many differences here I could not detail them all.
+Just take the above combos and add another Verdant Spheres.

 Get wrecked.

 Rebirth is solidly decent.
 Mostly for the double duration.
 The repositioning could be cool if the enemies are doing stupid stuff to prioritize running out of the circle, but the damage tends to be insignificant.
 At best it might help to rush a core, unless you tend to just really screw up your phoenix positioning.
 That said, there's nothing else really competing for the slot now, since Bolt of the Storm is gone, so this would probably be my go-to pick most of the time.
+Team Fight: Little difference.
+It can help cover a retreat better now.
+I've not really seen an entire team fight shift out of the circle (although it makes individuals less likely to go in), so the repositioning aspect really isn't going to change your team fights.

-Presence Of Mind is...bad.
+Presence Of Mindis...bad.
 If you've already got Pyroblast, then...it does nothing for your damage.
 You may decrease your CD by 25 seconds for the one hero you hit...which is insignificant.
 (They are going to run away either way...for whatever reason.
 Guess they think they can out run it??)
 You won't get in to fights often enough even with base Cooldown.
 People respawn too slowly, and Pyroblast requires too much preparation and too perfect a position to be usable that often...but it also doesn't come off CD quick enough to use twice in a fight.
 So it's kinda a lame duck...

-Arcane Power is something I used to swear by in my lower ELO games (around 2200), because I hate mana.
+Arcane Poweris something I used to swear by in my lower ELO games (around 2200), because I hate mana.
 I played and loved DawnGate because it had absolutely n/a mana (also its "rune" system was really cool), and entirely balanced around cooldowns.
 Getting back free mana, as well as getting the bonus for the spells that you needed that mana for, was amazing.
 Hell, if you pick up Pyroblast, you want to pick this talent to make it actually deal some type of damage.

 Of course, with the build that I present to you, it's impossible for you to run out of mana, if you collect even a modicum of regen globes.
 So....you get 15% bonus damage.
 That's decent.
 It's going to help in burstier team fights, but I think, all considered, a longer duration phoenix is probably better because more overall damage, and greater zone control for objectives, since it's threatening them with that oh so laughable damage for longer.
+Team Fight: You want to unload rather than zone with your initial set of spells now, including Sunfire Enchantment.
+This will not affect Poke phase.

 Master of Flames: Just...just don't.
 3 seconds between spreads between heroes only is long enough.
 With this, they need to stay together for a full 6 seconds.
 It's never going to happen.
 Maybe if this also allowed you to cast on allies?
 That might actually make it really useful.